webpropopuli/bowling/README.md

 # bowling
 A Bowling score app in JS for CareerDevs.

-Not sure why we're doing this.....
+This was going to be a TDD project, on hold for now